 Which Is a Better Buy?

 Both the Botvac Connected and the Botvac D80 have proven themselves excellent vacuums, it really comes down to how important it is to have the ability to control your vacuum remotely.
-If that’s essential and you don’t mind paying the extra $200+ dollars then your choice is clear, go for the Botvac Connected.
+If that’s essential and you don’t mind paying a higher price then your choice is clear, go for the Botvac Connected.
 On the other hand, if controlling the vacuum remotely doesn’t really matter to you and you wouldn’t mind saving a bit of money, then the D80 is an excellent, cost-effective, choice.